 There are only a few minor issues with the design.
 The back panel to access paper jams doesn't open fully, making it more difficult for those with larger hands to access.
 The display screen sticks out and isn't removable, making the printer's overall footprint even bigger.
 Lastly, the printer is difficult to set up for the average user and is time-consuming.

 The display screen is excellent.
-It's a large color touchscreen, with three more capacitive touch-buttons below.
+It's a large color touchscreen, with three more capacitive touch buttons below.
 Visibility is good whether you're standing or sitting, and the screen can tilt vertically if needed.
 The screen feels responsive and the menus are easy to navigate.
 The 'Cancel' button at the bottom right corner of the screen is misaligned on our unit and we had to press in the space to the right of the icon to use it; however, your mileage may vary.

 The Canon imageCLASS MF445dw's cartridge system is superb.
 Not only can it yield an incredible number of pages, but it also accepts the 057H high-yield black toner cartridge if you need to increase the yield even more.
 The drum unit is built-in, so you won't have to change the drum separately.
 This printer accepts third-party toner cartridges; however, using them may void the warranty.
 For a monochrome supertank printer with a much higher page yield, check out the Epson WorkForce ST-M1000 or the HP Neverstop Laser MFP 1202w.

 The Canon MF445dw has great scanning features.
 It has an automatic document feeder to process long multi-page documents, and it can perform double-sided scans.
-The scan resolution maxes out at 600 DPI, but it should be more than enough for most businesses that only need to scan black and white documents.
+The scan resolution maxes out at 600 DPI, which is more than enough for most businesses that only need to scan black and white documents.
 The only issue is that when using the Scanner MF Utility software to scan on a PC, the printer can't connect to the PC wirelessly, and only works over a wired USB connection.
 Also, to perform duplex scanning, you need to manually activate it in the settings by checking the box next to 'Scan Both Sides'.

 If you need a scanner that can scan at a higher resolution, check out the Brother MFC-L2750DW.